ModiaSim/ModiaResult.jl/docs/src/index.md

 ```

 Package [ModiaResult](https://github.com/ModiaSim/ModiaResult.jl) defines
-an abstract interface for **simulation results** and provides overloaded methods for:
+an abstract interface for **simulation results** with a potentially segmented
+time axis (on different segments of the time axis, different variables might be defined)
+and provides overloaded methods for:

 - Dictionaries with String keys,